 The Residence Hall Supervisors live in the residence halls to maintain the best possible conditions for living and study.
 Residents are encouraged to develop a close relationship with them.
 They will act as counselors for anyone who may have personal problems.
 They report directly to the Director of Student Development.

-MCC currently has three residence halls: Johnson Hall for men, Kenoyer Hall for women, and Rebekah House for over-flow sophomore housing.
+MCC currently has two residence halls: Johnson Hall for men and Kenoyer Hall for women.
 All residence halls have a lobby, laundry facilities, and wireless internet service.
-Each bedroom is equipped with a desk, chair, twin bunk beds, closet, dresser, and phone jack.
-See a sample floor plan for Johnson and Kenoyer rooms .
+Each bedroom is equipped with a desk, chair, twin bunk beds, dresser, and closet.

 Residence Hall devotions are every Monday night at 10:00 p.m.
 This is a time of worship, devotion, service, and helps promote unity in the residence halls.